-MATH 215 Statistics Math: 1 course to be selected from MATH 117, MATH 122, or MATH 190 Science: 1 course to be selected from ESCI 233 or ESCI 243 Math/Science: 1 course to be selected from ECON, ESCI, MATH, or PSY
+IVIATIT 213 Statistics Math.
+1 course to be selected from MATH 117

+MATH 122, or MATH 190 Science: 1 course to be selected from ESCI 233 or

+MATH 216

 ACCT 238 Financial Accounting

-ECON 221 Principles of Microeconomics or ECON 222

-Principles of Macroeconomics
+ECON 221 Principles of Microeconomics or ECON 222 Principles of Macroeconomics

 FIN 303 Financial Management

 ITM 209 Information Management and Analytics

 MGMT 227 Principles of Leading and Managing

-МКСМ 202 Principles of Marketing
+MKCM 202 Principles of Marketing

 LSB 327 Business Law and Ethics

 MGMT 365 Operations Management

 LEAD 400 Leading Strategic Initiatives

+.
+3